 For organizations that process prepayments frequently, a monthly review of the Vendor Prepayments account is essential.
 Aged balances in this account indicate prepayments that were never settled, either because the final invoice was not received, the settlement entry was missed, or the vendor has not yet delivered.
 Each aged balance requires investigation and follow-up with the vendor or the purchasing team.

-The reversal entry credits the prepayment asset account and debits accounts payable, effectively transferring the prepaid amount from the balance sheet to offset the liability created by the final invoice.
-Understanding how invoice accruals and reversals work in AP is critical here because the mechanics are identical in principle: you are unwinding a temporary balance sheet position once the final transaction is recorded.
-Without this reversal, the organization carries a phantom asset and an inflated expense.
+The settlement entry is also the reversal that clears the temporary asset.
+It works like invoice accruals and reversals in AP: you unwind a balance sheet position once the final transaction is recorded.
+Without that reversal, the organization carries a phantom asset and an inflated liability or expense.

-For each of these scenarios, the core discipline is the same: maintain a clear, auditable record of which prepayments have been applied, in what amounts, against which invoices, and ensure the reversal entries fully clear the prepayment asset from the balance sheet.
+For each scenario, maintain a clear record of which prepayments have been applied, in what amounts, against which invoices.
+The reversal entries should fully clear the prepayment asset from the balance sheet.

 Automating Prepayment Tracking and Vendor Reconciliation